Linear algebra and group theory: 16a. Weingarten formula

 \section{16a.
 Weingarten formula}

-Time to put everything together.
-We discuss here applications of the theory developed in chapters 13-15, to the computation of the laws of characters, and truncated characters, as to solve the various questions left open in chapters 9-12, for the continuous groups.
+Time now to put everything together.
+We will discuss here applications of the theory developed above, to the computation of the laws of characters, and truncated characters, as to solve the various questions left open in Part III, for the continuous groups.
 Generally speaking, all these questions require a good knowledge of the integration over $G$, and more precisely, of the various polynomial integrals over $G$, defined as follows:

 \begin{definition} Given a closed subgroup $G\subset U_N$, the quantities

 depending on a colored integer $k=e_1\ldots e_k$, are called polynomial integrals over $G$. \end{definition}

 As a first observation, the knowledge of these integrals is the same as the full knowledge of the integration functional over $G$.
 Indeed, since the coordinate functions $g\to g_{ij}$ separate the points of $G$, we can apply the Stone-Weierstrass theorem, and we obtain: